CLIP SPORTS FLOOR

 6. DISTANCE TO WALLS AND FIXED INSTALLATIONS

-The distance (A) between the floorboards and walls/vertical fixed installations is calculated as 2 mm per running metre of floor width on each side and for floors over 12 m wide a minimum 30 mm on both sides.
+The distance (A) between the floorboards and walls/vertical fixed installations is calculated as 2 mm per running metre of floor width on each side.

 7. LAYING DIRECTION, PATTERN AND BOARD JOINTS